-Our Maasai Lands departure can be booked as both a private tour and a small group open departure.
-The next scheduled open departure is due to take place 23-30 August 2016.
+Our Maasai Lands itinerary is available as a private tour for groups of between 2 and 15 participants.
 The location is within the Great African Rift Valley, northern Tanzania.
 The region where you will begin your tour is home to several Maasai communities and receives very few visitors-it is far removed from the main safari routes.